-Augustana (fifty four-10), who earns a berth within the first-rate regionals for the primary time considering that 2015, takes on Central Oklahoma in a 3-sport series beginning on Thursday.
-All video games could be performed at the UCO campus in Edmond, Oklahoma, and sport times are nonetheless announced.
+Augustana (fifty-four-10), who earns a berth within the first-rate regionals for the first time considering that 2015, takes on Central Oklahoma in a 3-sport series beginning on Thursday.
+All video games could be performed at the UCO campus in Edmond, Oklahoma; sports times are nonetheless announced.
 It’s the Viking’s 5th exquisite nearby look under head coach Gretta Melsted.

-Coach Melsted, who gained her career-first-rate 54th sport nowadays, is pleased to be heading to the great regionals and proud of her complete team.
-“Credit to Winona State – they played an amazing game, however as soon as that very last outcomes, it is a huge sigh of comfort,” Melsted said.
-“It’s exciting; it’s a pleasure, it’s the whole lot the ones kids have labored so difficult for all year long.
+Coach Melsted, who has gained her career-first-rate 54th sport nowadays, is pleased to be heading to the great regionals and is proud of her complete team.
+“Credit to Winona State – they played an amazing game; however, as soon as that very last outcome, it is a huge sigh of comfort,” Melsted said.
+“It’s exciting; it’s a pleasure; it’s the whole lot, the ones kids have labored so difficult for all year.
 It’s very thrilling.”

 Moments that mattered: